electron/website/blog/tech-talk-window-resize-behavior.md

 `supports_viewporter` tries to reduce these costly surface allocations.
 With `supports_viewporter`, Chromium will not allocate a new surface on every resize.
 Instead, it will allocate a surface that is too large for what we need to draw.
 Then it will only paint to and show a certain sub-rectangle (the "viewport") of that surface on screen.
 The other parts of the surface are not supposed to be shown on screen.

 This is supposed to make resizing more efficient because all Chromium needs to do is pad the surface to the proper width and height instead of allocating a new surface on every resize.
-This surface resize logic lives [here](https://source.chromium.org/chromium/chromium/src/+/main:components/viz/service/display/direct_renderer.cc;l=1082;drc=c96a878b1cb45f60aac2285ffbdbd6b53dc92415).
+This surface resize logic lives in [`direct_renderer.cc`](https://source.chromium.org/chromium/chromium/src/+/main:components/viz/service/display/direct_renderer.cc;l=1082;drc=c96a878b1cb45f60aac2285ffbdbd6b53dc92415).

 Here's what that looks like: